DSSAT/dssat-csm-data/README.md

   *path+executable* A UFGA8201.MZX

-where UFGA8201.MZX is the name of a field experiment.
-This should run the model for this experimnt and generate outputs for six treatments in files Summary.OUT, PlantGro.OUT, and other files.
+where UFGA8201.MZX is the name of a file containing details of a field experiment.
+This command should run the model for this particular experimnt and generate outputs for six treatments in files Summary.OUT, PlantGro.OUT, and other files.

 ## How to Cite DSSAT ##